polywrap/wrap-cli/packages/js/client-config-builder/README.md

     ],
     redirects: [
       {
-        from: new Uri("wrap://ens/sha3.polywrap.eth"),
+        from: new Uri(defaultWrapperAliases.sha3),
         to: new Uri(defaultWrappers.sha3),
       },
       {
-        from: new Uri("wrap://ens/uts46.polywrap.eth"),
+        from: new Uri(defaultWrapperAliases.uts46),
         to: new Uri(defaultWrappers.uts46),
       },
       {
-        from: new Uri("wrap://ens/graph-node.polywrap.eth"),
+        from: new Uri(defaultWrapperAliases.graphNode),
         to: new Uri(defaultWrappers.graphNode),
       },
       {
         from: new Uri(defaultInterfaces.logger),
         to: new Uri(defaultPackages.logger),
       },
+      {
+        from: new Uri("wrap://ens/wrappers.polywrap.eth:http@1.0.0"),
+        to: new Uri(defaultPackages.http),
+      },
     ],
     interfaces: [
       {
         interface: new Uri(defaultInterfaces.uriResolver),
         implementations: [
-          new Uri(defaultPackages.ipfsResolver),
+          new Uri(defaultWrapperAliases.ipfsResolver),
           new Uri(defaultPackages.ensResolver),
           new Uri(defaultPackages.fileSystemResolver),
           new Uri(defaultPackages.httpResolver),